Text

 <p>This is a paragraph.</p>

-The code above shows an example of the text-transform
+The code above shows an example of the text-transform property.
+In this

-example, the text in the <p>
+example, the text in the <p> element is transformed to uppercase.

 Line Height

-property is used to set the height of a line of text
+The line-height property is used to set the height of a line of text

 within an element.
 The line height can be set to a specific size, such as